garcialo/ko-hearthstone/README.md

 1. Download/install all prerequisites
 2. Run ko-hearthstone.ahk

+Please [create an issue](https://github.com/garcialo/ko-hearthstone/issues/new) for any oddness you encounter.

 ---

 ### What Can Be Done Currently
 1. Launch Hearthstone
-1. Create a Practice Game using a Basic or Custom Deck
+1. Create and Play a Practice Game using a Basic or Custom Deck
-1. Guess starting hand size automatically
-1. View Game Status areas
+1. Create a horrible deck of random cards iff no Custom Decks exist

 ---